-These two priorities will include a gender equity lens and build on previous collaborations in Yarra Ranges to reduce violence against women and children.
-Work to help prevent women and their children from experiencing violence and discrimination will support our communities to practice healthy and respectful relationships, and live free from gender inequalities.
+To leverage previous collaborations in Yarra Ranges to reduce violence against women and children, these two priorities will also include a gender equity lens.
+Work in the priorities will help prevent women and their children from experiencing violence and discrimination and support our communities to practice healthy and respectful relationships, and live free from gender inequalities.